Peer Review Policy

 Conflicts of Interest

-All participants in the peer review process (authors, reviewers, and editors) must disclose any potential conflicts of interest that could influence their work.
+All participants in the peer review and publication process, including authors, reviewers, and editors, must disclose any potential conflicts of interest that could influence their objectivity, judgment, or professional responsibilities.
+Conflicts of interest may include financial, institutional, personal, academic, or professional relationships.

-- Authors must include a conflict of interest statement in their manuscript.
+- Authors must provide a conflict of interest statement at the time of manuscript submission.

 Confidentiality